 All You Need To Know About Zoom in Nigeria: This year (2020) the number of Zoom users has grown swiftly surrounding concerns for coronavirus (COVID-19).
 It’s estimated that the company has about 300 million daily active users so far in 2020, while in all of 2019 it added 1.99 million users.

 Video conferencing software is the cornerstone of any successful and productive team.
-Video conferencing tools, like Zoom, allow individuals to meet and work together productively “face-to-face” when meeting in-person isn’t possible.
-This makes meeting remotely much more human, which essential in order to help users feel and stay connected.
+Video conferencing tools, like Zoom, allow individuals to meet and work together productively “face-to-face” when meeting in person isn’t possible.
+This makes meeting remotely much more human, which is essential in order to help users feel and stay connected.

 Zoom is currently the top free downloaded app in Apple’s app store, and according to data gathered by Learnbonds.com, a financial publication, downloads for Zoom increased by 1,270% between February 22 and March 22.
 The authors of the report attribute the spike in downloads to many people working from home as a result of the issue we’ve all got at hand.
 That’s a total of nearly 17.2 million downloads on iOS and Android combined.

 And in a blink of an eye, we are all using Zoom.
 The video conferencing service has become a vital social media for millions of users and Nigerians professedly overnight if I may.
-Once firmly a tool for hosting remote business meetings, Zoom is now connecting self-isolated individuals in a range of capacities, Zoom is now being used for birthday parties, weddings, even fulltime school works.
+Once firmly a tool for hosting remote business meetings, Zoom is now connecting self-isolated individuals in a range of capacities, Zoom is now being used for birthday parties, weddings, even full-time schoolwork.
 All You Need To Know About Zoom in Nigeria.

 In Nigeria, you can host unlimited meetings with up to 100 participants, but the meetings only last for 40 minutes.
 It offers video conferencing features like screen share, the ability to dial in from a telephone, and, most importantly, the use of virtual background and touch-up (more on that later).